leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 Let's take it one step further.
 Imagine you had values in A, B, and C, just like before.
 This time, the values represent [pixel values.](https://homepages.inf.ed.ac.uk/rbf/HIPR2/value.htm#:~:text=For%20a%20grayscale%20images%2C%20the,is%20taken%20to%20be%20white. "pixel") In this case, we're looking at 3 pixels.

 You can similarly do some sort of math function on those data points, and get outputs in X, Y, Z. We'll ignore exactly what math function we're using for now \[5\], but it returns only 0 or 1 from the data points.
 Not only that, but it also will only give us a single "1", with the rest being "0".
-The outputs here represent the alphabet predicted, if a "1" is returned.
+The outputs here represent the alphabet predicted, if a "1" is returned in that circle.

 This looks like:

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Neuron 7.png)

 In this example, we can see that a "1" was returned for the output originally denoted as X. "0" was returned for the other outputs.
-This tells us that X is the predicted value, based on the inputs from the 3 pixels we gave it.
+This tells us that X is the predicted value, based on the inputs from the 3 pixels (0, 100, 255) we gave it.

 You can imagine extending such a framework for all letters of the alphabet, and for as many input pixels as you need.
 The intuition is similar, just that more steps are involved.
 For example, if you wanted to predict any of the 26 letters based on an image of 1000 pixels, you'd need 1000 inputs on the left, and 26 outputs on the right.
 Of the outputs, only 1 would have "1" in them, and the rest would be "0".